Free Trial Now

 our recommendations

-We continually test new hardware and software to enable or improve your experience running PCArchiver and/or PCEncounter.
+We continually test new hardware and software to enable or improve your experience running PCArchiver.
 Certain products stand out from the rest as most compatible.
 Others we have found do not work as well.
 This page contains those recommendations.

-You are also welcome to purchase different products than those we recommend.
-If you do not see particular products mentioned below, you may wish to contact the Support Desk before purchase to find out if we have any experience with these products and how well they work with this software.
+If you do not see the particular models listed below, you may wish to contact the Support Desk before purchase to find out if we have any experience with these products and how well they work with this software.

 Scroll down for recommendations on: